 Important: The pre-assessment letter never constitutes a “made” and “notified” assessment.
 If the deadline for a reply to the pre-assessment letter has expired, and you still intend to make an assessment, you should make and notify your assessment in the usual way without delay.

+Top of page

 Best practice - model letter

 A specimen pre-assessment letter is available to assist you.
 However, you may wish to use a local version.